 This poses an important question: why, given the quality of most malicious spam, are new ransomware infections and high profile phishing attacks still making headlines almost every single day?
 Clearly, we’re massively overestimating the amount of effort and intelligence invested by spammers.

-With that in mind, what follows is a short list of 17 mistakes I routinely see, all of which immediately guarantee that an email is malicious.
+With that in mind, what follows is a short list of 17 mistakes I routinely see spammers make.
+All of them immediately guarantee that an email is malicious.
 There are others, but these are the main ones.
 If this list reflects the mistakes found in the spam behind the headlines, then the size yet lack of sophistication of the problem should become apparent.

 1. No Subject Header